A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Introduction

 \section{Introduction}

-Identifying the determinants of academic success in basic education represents a central challenge for educational research and policymaking, particularly in a country with Brazil's vast dimensions and socioeconomic heterogeneity \citep{ISSAH2023100204}.
-A systemic approach is crucial, as student performance is influenced by a complex interplay of factors spanning individual, academic, socioeconomic, and institutional domains \citep{Barragan_Moreno2025-tt}.
-The System of Assessment of Basic Education (SAEB), conducted by the National Institute for Educational Studies and Research Anísio Teixeira (INEP)~\citep{INEP2025SAEB}, provides a rich, multi-level dataset uniquely suited for such an analysis \citep{bonamino2010caminhos}.
+Identifying the determinants of academic success in basic education represents a central challenge for educational research and policymaking, particularly in a country as vast and socioeconomically heterogeneous as Brazil \citep{ISSAH2023100204}.
+A systemic approach is crucial, as student performance is influenced by a complex interplay of factors spanning multiple analytical levels.
+Following the framework proposed by \citet{barragan2024complexities}, we classify these influences into four interrelated categories: (1) \textbf{individual factors}, encompassing student-level characteristics such as study habits and demographic background; (2) \textbf{academic factors}, related to the instructional process, such as teacher qualifications and pedagogical practices; (3) \textbf{socioeconomic factors}, capturing the family and community context of students; and (4) \textbf{institutional factors}, concerning school management, leadership, and organizational characteristics.
+Throughout this study, we use the term \textbf{systemic factors} to collectively refer to variables at the school, teacher, and principal levels, that is, categories (2), (3) at the school level, and (4), as opposed to purely individual student-level characteristics.
+The System of Assessment of Basic Education (SAEB), conducted by the National Institute for Educational Studies and Research Anísio Teixeira (INEP)~\citep{INEP2025SAEB}, provides a rich, multi-level dataset uniquely suited for such an analysis.
 The public availability of its anonymized microdata enables the research community to investigate the intricate relationships between student proficiency and a wide array of contextual factors, from socioeconomic backgrounds to school infrastructure and teacher profiles.
 Consequently, the SAEB microdata is an essential resource for data-driven research aimed at informing and evaluating educational policies in the country \citep{10.5555/3295222.3295230, Mazoni_Oliveira_2023}.